tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 zero resistance (R0) of the pin combination 1:3, 2:3 and 1:2 .In addition the resistance of the port outputs to the 5V side (RiHi) and to the 0V side (RiLo) are shown.
 The zero capacity values (C0) are also shown with all pin combinations (1:3, 2:3,1:2 and 3:1, 3:2 2:1).
 At last the correction values for the comparator (REF C) and for the reference voltage (REF R) are also shown.
-Every page is shown for 15 seconds, but you canselect the next page by a key press or a right turn of the rotary encoder.
+Every page is shown for 15 seconds, but you can select the next page by a key press or a right turn of the rotary encoder.
 With a left turn of the rotary encoder you can repeat the output of the last page or return to the previous page.

 ### FrontColor

 This function can change the color of the font, the 16bit color is encode in RGB(565) format, that mean red maximum = 31, green maximum = 63,blue maximum = 31 respectively.
 In the function, a short time press can index the base color to change, turn left decrease it value and turn right increase it value.
-A long time press will save the Result and exit the function, please keep in mind the FrontColor and the backcolor cannot be the same.
+A long time press will save the Result and exit the function, please keep in mind the FrontColor and the back color cannot be the same.
 This will case the LCD show nothing.
 If this happens, you need to do a Selftest , how to enter the Selftest is descriptions at Page 2.
 Selftest will change the back
 Color to black and font color to white automatically.
 When the Selftest is finish . you will have the chance to modify the color .

 ### BackColor

 This is function is the same as the FrontColor except it’s change the background color .

 ### Small Capacitance Measurement (Function: "1-||-3")